-These entities are fully consolidated within the Group and there are no restrictions on or impediments to the transferring of funds or capital between Group companies.
+These entities are fully consolidated within the Group and, other than in respect of the Beyond Bank Australia Master Support Fund and Beyond Bank Australia Master DGR Fund, there are no restrictions on or impediments to the transferring of funds or capital between Group companies.

 The entities within the Group are fully capitalised in accordance with APRA requirements and Beyond Bank Board Policy.

 Capital instruments: Group capital is substantially internally generated and comprises retained earnings and reserves.
 There is no external capital support.

 Beyond Bank's capital comprises:

 - Current Public Disclosures of Prudential Information